Leigh Academy, Mascalls

-Mascalls Academy (formerly Mascalls School) is a co-educational secondary school and a sixth form with academy status located in Paddock Wood, Kent.
+Leigh Academy, Mascalls (formerly Mascalls School) is a co-educational secondary school and a sixth form with academy status located in Paddock Wood, Kent.

 Etymology

 The name comes from the nearby Mascalls corner.

 History

 The school opened in 1956 as Mascalls School, a foundation school administered by Kent County Council.
 It became an academy in 2011, and in 2015 it joined the Leigh Academies Trust.

 Stuart Reeves, headteacher since 2010, was promoted to LAT Executive Director of the West Kent cluster of academies at the time of the school's accession to the Leigh Academies Trust in 2015.
 Wayne Barnett then became principal, having previously served as vice principal since 2013.
 In 2019, Barnett was promoted by the Leigh Academies Trust to serve as the principal of Stationers' Crown Woods Academy.
 The vice principal at the time, William Monk was then promoted to principal of Mascalls.

 The Leigh Academies Trust has given all students in the trust, including the students at Mascalls, Quest 2s to help with learning.

 The academy had a therapy dog called "Levi" after Claude Lévi-Strauss.
-He was a cocker spaniel, born on 23 May 2019, and registered with the Pets As Therapy charity.
+He was a Cocker Spaniel, born on 23 May 2019, and registered with the Pets As Therapy charity.

 When High Weald Academy closed in September 2022, all pupils from Year 7 to Year 10 were offered places at Mascalls.

 Following the promotion of the current principal, William Monk, to a senior executive position within the Leigh Academies Trust, it was announced that Jo Brooks would become principal from 1 January 2023.